justicebangura/Credit-Risk-Supervised-Learning-/.ipynb_checkpoints/README-checkpoint.md

-# Module-12-challenge
+# Credit Risk Analysis Report

 ![Credit Report Analysis](https://cdn.merchantmaverick.com/wp-content/uploads/2018/08/bigstock-167517734-768x512.jpg)

-# Credit Risk Analysis Report

 Credit risk poses a classification problem that’s inherently imbalanced because healthy loans usually outnumber risky loans.
 In this analysis, I employ machine learning techniques such as RandomOverSampler and LogisticRegression to train and evaluate historical lending activity data, aiming to build a model capable of identifying the creditworthiness of borrowers.

 * The lending activity data is sourced from a peer-to-peer lending services company and includes features such as loan sizes, interest rates, borrower income, number of accounts, derogatory marks, total debt, and loan status.

 * I utilize the loan status feature to initialize a variable y, splitting the values into 0 (healthy loans) and 1 (high-risk loans).
 The distribution of the loan_status variables is as follows:

-    loan_status:
-    0    75036
-    1     2500
+0:  75036,
+1:   2500,
 Name: count, dtype: int64

 * The steps involved in this machine learning process include:
     - Splitting the data into training and testing sets